 First versions will be written in class on the dates indicated on the syllabus for your level of Spanish.
 You will have 30 minutes to write your escrituras and you will be allowed to use only your paper textbook, printed/handwritten class notes, any class handouts provided by your instructor, a traditional (paper) dictionary, any book with verb conjugations, and verb charts.
 Your instructor will provide the topic in class on that day.
 You may not use any digital device (computer, tablet, cell phone, smartwatch, digital dictionary, online translator, etc.) during the writing of your in-class essay.
 You may not partially or totally copy or adapt sentences from your textbook, course PowerPoint presentations, notes, or from any other source.
-It is not allowed to use any notes written in advance prior to the day of the escritura.
-The purpose of this activity is to write about a specific topic in a spontaneous manner using varied vocabulary connected to the topic and grammatical structures covered in class.
 All your escrituras must be produced exclusively by you and should exclusively address the topic provided in class.
 They may not be written, corrected, or edited by someone other than yourself.
 The escritura must be 100% your own work.
 Failure to comply with this policy may result in a zero for the entire assignment, for both the first and final versions of the escrituras, and the incident will be reported to the College of the Liberal Arts as an academic integrity violation.